Spencer-J-Lee/composers-journal/README.md

 A Next.js journaling app tailored specifically for composers to draft, organize, and reflect on their creative inspirations, musical ideas, notes, and beyond.

+## Getting Started

+This project is **not runnable in local development** because it requires private security keys stored in `.env` files.

+The app will be available on a **production deployment website** (link coming soon).

+Stay tuned for updates once the production site is live!

 ## Features

 ### Already Available